-- 1.1.
-The basic standard of conduct for Local Government employees is in Part 2 of the National Agreement on pay and conditions of service of the National Joint Council for Local Government Services. - "Employees will maintain conduct of the highest standard such that public confidence in their integrity is sustained". - 1.2.
-In terms of employees' general conduct, the following rules and expectations apply: - Employees are expected to set high standards of conduct and must behave politely and reasonably to colleagues, members of the public and client/customers of the service. - ii) Employees must not abuse their authority either in relation to a colleague or a member of the public. - iii) Employees must achieve a standard of dress appropriate to their work, which meets health and safety requirements, neatness and personal hygiene.
-Ethnic dress is acceptable wear unless there are specific health and safety reasons for this not being so. - iv) Employees should not be under the influence of alcohol or nonprescribed drugs during working hours so that the performance of their duties or the image of the Council is affected detrimentally. - v) Employees should take due care with Council property and equipment and ensure that it is only used for authorised purposes. - vi) Employees should not deliberately misuse or falsify information. - vii) Employees should make themselves aware of and comply with the rules to the use of Council facilities, photocopying equipment, postage, telephones etc.
+1.1.
+The basic standard of conduct for Local Government employees is in Part 2 of the National Agreement on pay and conditions of service of the National Joint Council for Local Government Services.

+"Employees will maintain conduct of the highest standard such that public confidence in their integrity is sustained".

+1.2.
+In terms of employees' general conduct, the following rules and expectations apply:

+- i) Employees are expected to set high standards of conduct and must behave politely and reasonably to colleagues, members of the public and client/customers of the service. - ii) Employees must not abuse their authority either in relation to a colleague or a member of the public. - iii) Employees must achieve a standard of dress appropriate to their work, which meets health and safety requirements, neatness and personal hygiene.
+Ethnic dress is acceptable wear unless there are specific health and safety reasons for this not being so. - iv) Employees should not be under the influence of alcohol or nonprescribed drugs during working hours so that the performance of their duties or the image of the Council is affected detrimentally.
+The Council recognises that help is available for people with such dependency problems and will attempt to assist staff to seek such help. - v) Employees should take due care with Council property and equipment and ensure that it is only used for authorised purposes. - vi) Employees should not deliberately misuse or falsify information. - vii) Employees should make themselves aware of and comply with the rules to the use of Council facilities, photocopying equipment, postage, telephones etc. - viii) Employees should not spend excessive time on private mobile phone calls and texts etc during working hours

-2. WORK PERFORMANCE
+3. WORK PERFORMANCE

-2.1 The Council expects employees to carry out the full duties of their job at an acceptable level of performance and to co-operate with the reasonable requests of managers.
+3.1 The Council expects employees to carry out the full duties of their job at an acceptable level of performance and to co-operate with the reasonable requests of managers.
 Where employees fail to achieve an acceptable level of performance, appropriate counselling and training may be given.

-3. ATTENDANCE AND TIMEKEEPING
+4. ATTENDANCE AND TIMEKEEPING

-- 3.1 Employees are contracted to the Council to carry out a job.
-Regular attendance at work is essential to undertake the duties of that job. - i) Employees are expected to adhere to their contractual hours. - ii) If employees are unable to attend work for any reason they should notify their supervisor of any absence from duty including non-attendance at an approved course of training and give the reason for absence before 10.00am, on the first day of absence or, where a shift or rota system is in operation at the earliest opportunity and if possible, no later than two hours prior to commencement of shift. - iii) If the reason for absence is sickness, employees must comply with the sickness notification arrangements identified in the Council's Sickness Absence Procedure. - iv) Employees are expected to know and comply with starting and finishing times and, where appropriate, flexible working hours procedures and to know and comply with annual leave procedures. - v) Persistent lateness is unacceptable. - vi) Absenteeism is unacceptable
+- 4.1 Employees are contracted to the Council to carry out a job.
+Regular attendance at work is essential to undertake the duties of that job. - i) Employees are expected to adhere to their contractual hours.

+- ii) If employees are unable to attend work for any reason they should notify their supervisor of any absence from duty including non-attendance at an approved course of training and give the reason for absence before 9 am, on the first day of absence or, where a shift or rota system is in operation at the earliest opportunity and if possible, no later than two hours prior to commencement of shift. - iii) If the reason for absence is sickness, employees must comply with the sickness notification arrangements identified in the Council's Sickness Absence Procedure. - iv) Employees are expected to know and comply with starting and finishing times and, where appropriate, flexible working hours procedures and to know and comply with annual leave procedures. - v) Persistent lateness is unacceptable. - vi) Absenteeism is unacceptable

-4. HONESTY AND HOSPITALITY
+5. HONESTY AND HOSPITALITY